Skip Page LinksWelcome to Washington State Courts

 What Happens At The Trial?

 When you arrive at the court, report to the courtroom in which your case has been assigned.
-When your case is called in the courtroom, come forward to the counsel table and the judge will swear in all the parties and witnesses.
+Do not be late.
+When your case is called, come forward to the counsel table and the judge will swear in all the parties and witnesses.

 Don’t be nervous—remember that a trial in small claims court is informal.
-The judge will ask the plaintiff to give his or her side first, then will ask the defendant for his or her explanation.
+The judge will ask the plaintiff to give his or her side first, and then will ask the defendant for his or her explanation.
 Be brief and stick to the facts.
-The judge may interrupt you with questions, which you should answer straight out and to the best of your knowledge.
+The judge may interrupt you with questions, which you should answer honestly and to the best of your knowledge.

-After both sides have been heard by the judge, he or she will normally announce the decision right then and will sign and hand the parties a judgment.
+After both sides have been heard by the judge, he or she will normally announce the decision right then and will enter a judgment with his or her decision.